xerial/dp-readings/README.md

 ## Differential Privacy in Machine Learning

+In machine learning, Gaussian noise is preferred as these algorithms frequently produce thousands of elements via vector-valued functions and require iterative data processing until convergence.
+For more information, visit https://programming-dp.com/ch6.html#vector-valued-functions-and-their-sensitivities.

+When extending a function to vector-valued functions, it's necessary to also extend the sensitivity to use either L1 or L2-sensitivity:
+- L1 sensitivity (Laplace noise): This is the maximum of the L1 norm, which is proportional to k, if k is the vector size and the function's sensitivity is 1.
+- L2 sensitivity (Gaussian noise): This is the maximum of the L2 norm, which is proportional to sqrt(k).
+Generally, when k>=70, L2 becomes more effective than L1.

+More detailed studies and literatures in ML are discussed in:
 - [Differentially Private Machine Learning: Theory, Algorithms, and Applications](https://www.ece.rutgers.edu/~asarwate/nips2017/) (NIPS 2017 Tutorial)

+## Variants of Differential Privacy

+Variants of differential privacy are crucial in the ML context, such as k-fold iterative analysis.
+For instance, clustering algorithms use the same dataset multiple times, along with previously computed results like centroids.

+- _Rényi Divergence_ uses [Kullback–Leibler divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) (logarithmic difference between two probabilistic distributions) <= epsilon.
+This is mostly used with Gaussian mechanism to lower the privacy cost.
+This method is used for a differentially private version of TensorFlow https://github.com/tensorflow/privacy
+- [Concentrated Differential Privacy: Simplifications, Extensions, and Lower Bounds](https://arxiv.org/abs/1605.02065) The zero-concentrated differential privacy (zCDP) is similar to Rényi Divergence, but uses a single parameter rho ρ.
+This method is used in the 2020 US Census.

 ## Security